keedio/flume-enrichment-interceptor-skeleton/README.md

 - EnrichedEventBody: represents enriched event body.
-The enriched event will have 2 attributes: extraData and message. extraData will be fed with the custom data set in the configuration file (see below) while message will preserve the original event body.
+The enriched event will have 2 attributes: extraData and message. extraData will be fed with the custom data set in the configuration file (see below) while message will preserve the original event body string.
 The enriched event is then serialized to a JSON object.
 - EnrichmentInterceptor: implements the Flume interceptor interface.
 The intercept() method will add the custom data to the original event body and serialize it back as a JSON string.
 - JSONStringSerializer: the JSON serializer